IyobTech/Yeroo/README.md

-to display visualized digital clock
+to display visualized digital clock.